Dozens of firefighters quell blaze in Taupō main street

 At 5.40am Fenz said the fire was contained but as many as 50 firefighters were still on scene.

-Police have closed a section of Tongariro St and motorists are urged to avoid the area.
+Police closed a section of Tongariro St and motorists were urged to avoid the area.

-A business owner at The Fern Cafe on Tamamutu St said she understood a sushi shop had "extensive fire damage".
+A business owner at The Fern Cafe on Tamamutu St said she understood the sushi shop had "extensive fire damage".

 "Several businesses have had to close," she said.